Exercise 12.1

 Print

-in the console.
-Did you see12
+window.xin the console.
+Did you see12? -

 Create a variable

-.
-Choose the right place (lexical environment) for the variable: it should be available only inside functiona
+y=15.
+Choose the right place (lexical environment) for the variable: it should be available only inside functionaand nowhere else.
+Test if it works correctly: printing it should work from functiona, but should fail from functionband also from the global context. -

 Create a new function

-, but nowhere else.
+cand have a variablez=667in such a way thatzis available inside functionsbandc, but nowhere else.
 Hints:- Think about outer environments!

 - Where should you place function